-For 2019, the Compensation Committee approved a 3.5% increase to the base compensation of each of the CEO and CFO, and the CEO approved increases to the base compensation of the remaining three Named Executive Officers.
+For 2020, the Compensation Committee approved a 3.5% increase to the base compensation of each of the CEO and CFO, and the CEO approved increases to the base compensation of the remaining three Named Executive Officers.
+As a result of the COVID-19 pandemic and its potential impact on FirstService's businesses, earlier in 2020, temporary base salary reductions were implemented by FirstService for certain management and employees, including the Named Executive Officers.
+See "- Compensation of Named Executive Officers".